 MEET OUR STAFF

-We have a diverse array of dedicated staff who are passionate about Christ & His work.
+Our dedicated staff are passionate about Christ & His Work.

 Margaret Downs, our Director of Music Ministries, is a native of Charleston.
 She graduated from Middleton High School in 1986 and then pursued a Bachelor of Music Education degree from Converse College in Spartanburg, South Carolina.

 Director of Youth Ministries David Boudolf grew up in John Wesley UMC.
 After graduating from Clemson University, David relocated to Atlanta as the Director of Activities Ministry.

 Nursery Supervisor Magdalene Maclin, a Charleston native, attended Claflin College in Orangeburg, SC earning a degree in Social Science.